 - take advantage of variable loan flexibility.

 This is a ‘no frills’ product that offers a very low variable interest rate with little or no regular fees.
 However, if you want flexibility, such as a redraw facility, you may need to pay extra.

-A way of packaging a loan with extra benefits such as interest rate discounts, lower fees and discounts on other bank products.
-The ‘package’ often provides much better value for money than traditional ‘no frills’ loans.
+A way of packaging a loan with extra benefits such as interest rate discounts, lower fees and savings on other bank products.
+Much better value for money than traditional ‘no frills’ loans.

 Generally, you’ll be eligible for professional package home loans if you’re borrowing more than $150,000 and earn more than $50,000 per annum.